WebDesigner32/ConferenceCentralApp/README.md

    `settings.py`.
 3. Set the Web client ID as the value for CLIENT_ID in `static/js/app.js`.
 5. In GoogleAppEngineLauncher, right click and then click `New`.
-Leave the `Application ID` blank and then specify the Application Directory.
+Leave the `Application ID` blank and then specify the `Application Directory`.
 Next, you can set `Port`.
 Once completed, continue by clicking `Create`.
 6. In GoogleAppEngineLauncher, click `Run`.
 6. Check if the app is running by visiting [localhost:8080][6].
 If you are